 Want a perfect conversation topic over dinner?
 Travel is not a bad subject to start, especially if your dining room design is a testament to a diversity of cultures and styles.

-4. Find your own take on a grey design scheme
+22. Find your own take on a grey design scheme

 Keeping the design scheme monochrome is one of the easiest ways to achieve a timelessly elegant look.
 Try a discreetly patterned wallpaper for a bespoke, cozy look.
 This dining room has been decorated with Viola wallpaper by Sandberg.

 If you're decorating a traditional dining space that you'll use in the morning, too, a zestier green paint shade will make the room feel brighter and more cheerful.
 Match it with white and turquoise for a subtle look.
 This lime green paint shade is from Little Greene and is called Sage & Onions.

-6. Add lots of decorative detail for a rustic design
+24. Add lots of decorative detail for a rustic design

-Bring your own personality to your dining room by putting your favourite glassware, ceramics, and even plants on display, You'll need open shelving or a dresser – and then it's just a matter of collecting objects you really like.
+Bring your own personality to your dining room by putting your favorite glassware, ceramics, and even plants on display, You'll need open shelving or a dresser – and then it's just a matter of collecting objects you really like.

 This dining room has been designed with fabrics by Vanessa Arbuthnott.

-8. Choose stylish window treatments
+26. Choose stylish window treatments

-9. Keep the design simple – but invest in a quality dining set
+27. Invest in a quality dining set

-10. Make the most of a multi-use space
+28. Make the most of a multi-use space

 Does your dining room double up as the hallway/living room?
 Make the most of the available space by choosing compact dining furniture.
 A round dining table is best, since it has no corners to bump into, and you can squeeze more people around it comfortably.
-Personalise your furniture for a cottage or farmhouse feel by painting it.
+Personalize your furniture for a cottage or farmhouse feel by painting it.

-11. Accessorise with table cloths, flowers and artwork
+29. Accessorize with table cloths, flowers and artwork

 If your dining room is part of an open-plan layout, you'll want to blend its design with that of your living space.
-Pick furniture that looks equally good in a living room and accessorise in the same way you would in your living space, and you'll create a cohesive look.
-Use this approach in a dining room-only for a space that feels welcoming and warm, whatever the wall colour.
+Pick furniture that looks equally good in a living room and accessorize in the same way you would in your living space, and you'll create a cohesive look.
+Use this approach in a dining room-only for a space that feels welcoming and warm, whatever the wall color.

 For a similar romantic pink shade try Rangwali from Farrow & Ball.